ceres993434/PornHubBot/README.md

-> Disclaimer: This project is intended to study the Scrapy Spider Framework and the MongoDB database, can not be used for commercial and personal other intentions.
-If used improperly, by the individual bear.
+> Disclaimer: This project is intended to study the Scrapy Spider Framework and the MongoDB database, can not be used for commercial or other personal intentions.
+If used improperly, it will be the individual bear.

-* The project is mainly crawling the world's largest adult site PornHub，contains video title、 duration、 mp4 link、 cover url and specific PornHub link.
+* The project is mainly crawling the largest adult site int the world -- PornHub，contains video title、 duration、 mp4 link、 cover url and specific PornHub link.
-* Project crawling PornHub.com, simple structure, fastly.
+* Project crawling PornHub.com with simple structure and fastly.
 * Crawling PornHub video speed can reach 5 million / day or more.
 Specifically depending on the personal network, because I was a home network, so relatively slow.
-* 10 threads at the same time request, can achieve the above speed.
+* Request 10 threads at the same time can achieve the speed above.
 If the personal network environment is better, you can start more threads to request, the specific configuration see [pre-boot configuration].

 ## Environment, Architecture